Caeldeth/loures/FAQ.md

 submitted PRs) but wholesale editing of history isn’t something we will support (again, just yet).
 There's still much more archiving work to be done.

+## How can I contribute?

+Fork us and open a PR!
+We have a [./Style-Guide.md](style guide) as well as a [./Lexicon.md](lexicon) which can help instruct you in the standards of the Library.

 _More questions that weren’t answered here?
 Have additions of (recognized) works?
 Open a PR or an issue.
 Thanks!_